Willhebe/Godot-Game-73-Tower/README.md

 2. godot project file should be there - select current folder and import project

-Followed instructions and they worked 8th October 25
+Followed instructions and they worked 8th October 25 Followed instructions from Git clone step 2 onwards and they worked October 31st